What Are Hard Skills?

 However, when we talk about product management and product design, there are some technical skills worth learning to make an impact.
 Especially, if you are using product management software like Chisel, certain hard skills weigh a bigger impact than others.

-Let’s look at the hards skills example by keeping the product manager at the forefront.
+Let’s look at the hard skill examples by keeping the product manager at the forefront.

 Prioritizing important tasks and declining those that hamper accomplishing the prioritized functions is crucial to management.

 Furthermore, utilizing frameworks like weighted scoring, and so on, to support your priorities is an even more critical skill.